bigai-nlco/TokenSwift/README.md

 ---

 ## Citation
-If you are interested in our work or use our libarary, please cite:
+If you are interested in our work or use our library, please cite:
 ```bibtex
 @misc{tokenswift,
       title={From Hours to Minutes: Lossless Acceleration of Ultra Long Sequence Generation up to 100K Tokens},